Refined radial basis function-generated finite difference analysis of non-Newtonian natural convection: Geometrical flexibility

 \section{Geometrical flexibility}

 Finally, we apply the described solution procedure to more complex domains in order to demonstrate the geometrical flexibility that we touted as one of the main benefits.
 In the first example, shown in Figure \ref{fig:porous2D} we add circular obstructions to the central part of the De Vahl Davis case to simulate how the non-Newtonian behaviour would impact the convective flow passing through a porous filter.
 The computational node distribution used in this case, shown in the right panel of Figure~\ref{fig:nodePlacement}, utilises a modified refinement strategy that increases node density in narrow channels and on nearby boundaries to ensure that at least two computational nodes discretise the channel's width.
-Even though the dimensionless numbers defined in section \ref{ch:problemFormulation} are no longer suitable for this case we stick with them to enable comparison with flow profiles shown in Figure~\ref{fig:flowFields}.
-We use the same random filter configuration for the shear-thinning non-Newtonian fluid on the left and the Newtonian fluid on the right graph.
+Even though the dimensionless numbers defined in section \ref{ch:problemFormulation} are no longer suitable for this case we stick with them to enable comparison with unobstructed flow profiles shown in Figure~\ref{fig:flowFields}.
+We use the same random filter configuration for the shear-thinning non-Newtonian fluid on the left and the Newtonian fluid on the right graph of Figure~\ref{fig:porous2D}.
 The results are unsurprising with both the change in temperature profile and the reduction of maximum velocity confirming that the filter's narrow channels present a far greater hindrance for the Newtonian fluid.
+This can further be confirmed by comparing the average Nusselt number on the cold wall against the unobstructed case with the same $h=0.008$ discretisation.
+The $\overline{\mathrm{Nu}}$ value decreases in both cases, indicating weaker convective heat transfer, but the change in the non-Newtonian $n=0.6$ case from 35.8 to 35 is almost negligible while the $\overline{\mathrm{Nu}}$ value practically halves from 9.5 to 4.8 in the Newtonian $n=1$ case.

 The shear-thinning filter case presents a suitable opportunity to examine the spatial variation in viscosity shown in Figure~\ref{fig:porous2Dviscosity}.
 We show the inverse of viscosity to better highlight the shear-thinning aspect with the most affected areas corresponding to edges of the high velocity layer next to the vertical walls and in high velocity channels through the filter as seen in Figure~\ref{fig:porous2D}.
 Viscosity behaviour next to the vertical walls is identical to the non filter cases.